Trisfald/weasel/examples/README.md

 ## [Autosave](autosave/)

-Not a game, but a simple program to demonstrate how to use event sinks to forward events.
+A simple program to demonstrate how to use event sinks to forward events.